sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-publish-a-contract.md

 }
 ```

-You can publish the library on [NPM](https://www.npmjs.com/) by running the following command in the projects root directory:
+You can publish the library on [NPM](https://www.npmjs.com/) by running the following command in the project's root directory:

 ```sh
 scrypt publish